WebAppsAndFrameworks/VS-Templates/README.md

 ```

 ### JS
-I opted to keep the JavScript file completely empty.
+The JavScript file is completely empty.
 It just contains a comment
 ```JavaScript
 // Your code here!
 ```